Meet the potters

 Home is 14 beautiful acres in Lovettsville, Virginia.

+I make pots.
 I use dust, water, air and fuel to form and fire clay pots.
-The most important part of my process is time and timing.
-Just seconds after a form is thrown, it changes; and it continues to change.
+The most important part of the process is time and timing.
+Just seconds after a form is thrown, it changes.
+And it continues to change.

 I’d like to influence how you relate to time and timing through an awareness of interaction.
-Even with something so familiar and inanimate as a cup.
+Even with something so familiar and common as a cup.

-I am grateful to do something I love to do and delighted that pottery is the reason our paths have crossed.
+I am delighted that pottery is the reason our paths have crossed.

 As a passionate technologist for the past 45 years, writing an artist statement seems like a betrayal.
 I have resisted the title of artist.
 My thoughts are binary (1s and 0s).
 I communicate best with computers.
 My career has revolved around logic and rules.
 My favorite saying is, “there is nothing magic about software; it works like you tell it to work.”
 Now that I’m working with clay I’m encouraged to ‘color’ outside the lines, be creative, and let the clay have a say.